wazuh/wazuh-documentation/source/amazon/use-cases/vpc.rst

 |    :width: 100%                                                        |
 +------------------------------------------------------------------------+

-If the user doesn't have permissions the ``rule id 81001`` will apply:
+If the user doesn't have permissions, the ``rule id 81001`` will apply:

 +-------------------------------------------------------------------------------+
 |**Definition of rule 81001**                                                   |